UK electricity generation

 I love National Grid: Live but I wanted to see more historic data for renewable energy production so I've started to create something here.
 It's very much a work in progress but I will add to it over time.

-Minimum fossil fuels
+Minimum fossil fuels percentage

 Monthly fossil fuel usage